-In front of the cameras, our incoming Bachelor Nick Cummins is the life of the party.
+In front of the cameras, Nick Cummins is resilient, boisterous and the life of the party.

-But behind The Honey Badger's wonderful one-liners and naughty hijinks lies a tragic story of adversity – and perhaps the ultimate inspiration as to why he decided to do The Bachelor.
+But behind The Honey Badger's wonderful one-liners and naughty hijinks lies a tragic story of adversity – and perhaps the ultimate inspiration as to why he decided to do The Bachelor, and later the harrowing challenges of SAS Australia.

 Despite his incredible success as a rugby union player, Nick Cummins has always put his family first.
 An admirable trait he says is the result of being raised by single father Mark Cummins in Logan, Brisbane.